AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “Correct.”

 “Hah, no wonder it never made any sense to me.
 I figured you were all smarter than that.”

 “*Some* of us,” Powell corrected.
-“Not all of us are in the know like we are.”
+“Not everyone is in the know like we are.”

-“My, what else are you hiding?”
+“Makes me wonder what else are you hiding.”

 “Well…” Powell hesitated thoughtfully.
 “We do also have a plunge protection team.”